jaredhuling/vennLasso/cran-comments.md

 ## First submission for 'vennLasso'

-* Fix vgrind error 'Uninitialised value was created by a heap allocation'
+* Fix valgrind error 'Uninitialised value was created by a heap allocation'

 ## Test environments